WeiWangCAS/channel_wise_bit_allocation/README.md

   - if calculating uniform quantization interval table, please use uniform quantization interval table for quantization error(mse), do the same for logarithmic quantization.
   - if calculating the quantization error for alexnet, please make sure that the corrent quantiztaion interval table is in './quant_interval_alexnet', and the same for other network model.
   - The calculated quantization interval table is saved in './channel_allcoation'.
-Need to move to './quant_interval_{}' when used.
+Need to move to './quant_interval_{}' (e.g. './quant_interval_alexnet/2.csv', './quant_interval_resnet/3.csv') when used.
   - The network_forward_inference() function can be rewritten according to the corresponding network inference process

 ### Experiment Result